 Asbestos was once widely used in many American work sites.
 The peak period for utilizing asbestos-based products was from the 1920s until the 1980s.
 Health risks from work site asbestos exposure were strongly suspected by World War II when work sites were full of materials containing asbestos.

-Asbestos exposure at job sites threatened workers including those who mined the mineral, factory employees creating products containing asbestos and workers installing asbestos materials.
+Asbestos exposure at job sites threatened workers, including those who mined the mineral, factory employees creating products containing asbestos and workers installing asbestos materials.

 Controlling Asbestos in Work Sites

 Workplace authorities like the Occupational Safety and Health Administration (OSHA) began controlling asbestos use in 1971, but it was a slow process.
-Unfortunately, over a seven-decade span, millions of unsuspecting people were exposed to asbestos in their work sites.
+Unfortunately, over a 7-decade span, millions of unsuspecting people were exposed to asbestos in their work sites.
 Now, many of those innocent workers have developed asbestos-related diseases like mesothelioma—a deadly cancer caused by asbestos exposure.
 Most people who develop mesothelioma experienced work site asbestos exposure.
 Airborne asbestos fibers steadily filled many work environments.

 Many workers were exposed to asbestos dust on daily basis, increasing the likelihood of them inhaling asbestos fibers.
 Once asbestos fibers are inhaled or ingested into the lungs or abdomen, they can never be expelled.
 Over time, this causes severe tissue damage that can trigger cancer.

-Work Sites with Asbestos Exposure
+Work Sites With Asbestos Exposure